Ellen's Kitchen HomePage

 Grate the onion into a large bowl, add the bread, milk and eggs.
 Beat all smooth.

-Crumble in the ground meats and mix with the hands until all the ingredients are distributed evenly.
+Crumble in the ground meats and mix EVER SO GENTLY with the hands until all the ingredients are distributed evenly.
+The principal cause of rubbery meatloaf (or meatballs) is overhandling and overpacking the meat.

-Place in laf pans.
-Handle the ground meats gently and pack the pans smooth but not tight.
+Place in loaf pan.
+Handle the ground meats gently and get the tops smooth and rounded, but not super tight.
 Bright pans bake better meatloaf, dark bake better bread.
+Glass require lower temps and cook faster.

+Into the oven it goes.
 Check the pan halfway through and pour off melted fat from the pan, then drain again as soon as it comes out of the oven.
 If you let it sit in the drippings, it will reabsorb them and become mushy.
+Save those tasty drippings!
 The drippings can be saved in the refrigerator, skimmed, frozen, and used to season a pot of beans or vegetables.

-Variations: Some folks really like to add 1 tablespoon ketchup or 1/4 cup grated bell pepper.
+Variations: Some folks really like to add 1 tablespoon ketchup or 1/4 cup grated bell pepper or coat the top with ketchup or tomato sauce.

 Crockpot: This recipe may be cooked on high in a crock pot for 3-4 hours.
 Drain as directed above.